Konnor McClain: Early life

-J.O. & HOPEs
+Junior gymnastics career

 2015–16

 In 2015 McClain was part of the Junior Olympic Program and competed at various HOPEs competitions.
 She competed at the 2015 HOPES Championships where she placed second on balance beam, behind Ciena Alipio, fourth in the all-around, fifth on vault, and seventh on floor exercise.
 In 2016 she competed the 2016 Hopes Championships where she placed first in the all-around, on vault, balance beam, and uneven bars, and second on floor exercise.

-Junior Elite

-2017
+2017–18

 In 2017 McClain qualified for junior elite status at the Brestyans National Qualifier.
 She also competed at the KPAC National Qualifier and the Parkettes National Qualifier.
 She made her elite debut at the American Classic where she place 21st in the all-around.
 In late July she competed at the 2017 U.S. Classic where she placed 24th in the all-around, tying with Kayla DiCello.

-2018

 In early 2018 McClain competed at the Buckeye National Qualifier and International Gymnix, where she won silver on floor exercise behind Irina Alexeeva.
 In early July, she competed at the American Classic where she placed second in the all-around behind Kayla DiCello.
 Later that month she competed at the 2018 U.S. Classic where she only competed three events but won bronze on the uneven bars behind DiCello and Jordan Bowers.
 In August McClain competed at the 2018 U.S. National Gymnastics Championships.
 She finished in fifth place in the all-around and won gold on balance beam.
 As a result she was added to the national team for the first time.